 27 March 2020

-Got British ancestors?
+Got UK ancestors?
 We can help you trace your family lines from America back to the British Isles

 The British Isles’ greatest export over the past few centuries has been its people, meaning that many, many tens of millions of people today in America will be proud to claim ancestor connections back to England, Ireland, Scotland and Wales.
 These diaspora populations sometimes chose to come to America for the new opportunities it offered, and at other times were fleeing the terrible conditions in the British Isles.

 Finding out about your family connections to the British Isles will be a revelatory experience, often taking in epic, dramatic and often tragic eras of history – everything from the devastation of the Irish Potato Famine and the brutality of the Highland Clearances, to the adventure of the Gold Rush, the pioneers and of course the Pilgrim Fathers and their quest for a new land full of promise to live and worship in the way that they wished.

 Here are 3 steps to help you learn what you need in order to fulfill your quest to trace your ancestral connections back to Britain.